seed-run/homepage/_drafts/how-to-build-a-cicd-pipeline-for-serverless-apps-with-circleci.md

 ```
 {% endraw %}

-- This does a couple of things:
+Let's go over the changes we've made.
   - We added a **Check Pull Request** step.
 We check the built-in environment variable **$CIRCLE_PULL_REQUEST** to decide if the current branch belongs to a pull request.
-If it is, we set an environment variable called **$PR_NUMBER** with the pull request id.
+If it does, then we set an environment variable called **$PR_NUMBER** with the pull request id.
   - We also added a **Merge Pull Request** step, where we checkout the merged version of code from GitHub.
-  - We then changed the **Deploy application** step to deploy to name the stage **pr#** when deploying a pull request.
+  - We then change the **Deploy application** step to deploy to the name the stage **pr#** when deploying a pull request.

+Commit these changes to `.circleci/config.yml`.

-- Go to GitHub and create a pull request to the master branch.
-This will trigger CircleCI to deployed the merged code with stage name **pr1** to your development account.
+Next, go to GitHub and create a pull request to the master branch.
+This will trigger Circle to deployed the merged code with stage name **pr1** to your development account.

-### How to clean up unused branches and closed pull requests
+### 4. How to clean up unused branches and closed pull requests

 After a feature branch is deleted, or a pull request closed, you want to clean up the resources in your AWS account.
-CircleCI does not have triggers for these events on GitHub.
-If you have the credentials for your AWS account, you can perhaps remove the resources by going into each service directory on your local machine and run `sls remove`.
+Circle does not have triggers for these events on GitHub.
+If you have the credentials for your AWS account, you can perhaps remove the resources by going into each service directory on your local machine and running `serverless remove`.
 This step is both cumbersome and not ideal.

-We can however tell CircleCI to remove a stage instead of deploy to one if it sees a tag called named **rm-stage-STAGE_NAME**
+To get around this limitation, we'll use a little trick.
+We'll tell Circle to remove a stage (instead of deploying to one) if it sees a Git tag called `rm-stage-STAGE_NAME`.

-- Again, go to your GitHub repo and open **.circleci/config.yml** that we created above.
-Remove what we wrote previously and paste the following block:
+To do this, go to your GitHub repo and open `.circleci/config.yml` that we created above.
+Replace it with the following:

 {% raw %}
 ``` yaml